MaestroError/eloquent-regex/README.md

 # eloquent-regex

-Eloquent Regex brings the simplicity and elegance to regular expressions.
+EloquentRegex brings the simplicity and elegance to regular expressions.
 Designed for Laravel developers, this package offers a fluent, intuitive interface for building and executing regex patterns in your PHP applications.

 ### Table of Contents